The War Against Children: LGBTQ Children’s books in middle and high school libraries in the United States

 The earliest known LGBTQ-themed book for teenagers was ‘I’ll Get There.
 It Better Be Worth the Trip.’
 Then came the groundbreaking children’s books Heather Has Two Mommies and Daddy’s Roommate in 1989 and 1990.

 Filth and obscene

 For religious conservatives, these books are filth and obscene and should be permanently banned in elementary and high school.

 It is a culture war that indoctrinates children into inspiring them to “normalize sin” or, for others, embrace the gay lifestyle.

 Naturally, hundreds of left-liberal authors, including the American Library Association, condemned the ban on LGBTQ and race-related books that, for them, “threatens the education of America’s children.”
 [NBC]

-In America today, Drag Queens is welcome to teach kids in libraries about the value of the LGBTQ lifestyle.
-At the same time, religious conservatives like Kirk Cameron are banned from promoting his book about traditional family values.
+In the USA, Drag Queens is welcome to teach kids in libraries about the value of the LGBTQ lifestyle.
+However, religious conservatives like Kirk Cameron are banned from promoting his book about traditional family values.

 Left vs. Right Wings